Adam Leipzig: Teaching and public speaking

-Leipzig is on faculty at the University of California Berkeley Haas School of Business, where he teaches in the MBA and Executive Education programs, and at Chapman University's Dodge College of Film and Media Arts.
+Leipzig is on faculty at the University of California Berkeley Haas School of Business, where he has been a lecturer since 2013, teaching in the MBA and Executive Education programs.
+His courses include Audience-Focused Communication, Mastering Communication, and The Art and Science of Storytelling and Communication From 2013 to 2015, he also served as a part of the faculty at Chapman University's Dodge College of Film and Media Arts.